Pin4s/API-RESTaurant/README.md

 # Order Manager - Backend Project

-This project was developed as part of my learning journey in backend development with Node.js, TypeScript, and SQL.
+This project was developed as part of my learning journey in backend development with Node.js, TypeScript, and SQLite.

 It was originally based on a guided course, but I followed a practice of:
 - Taking notes while watching the content